gcorron/Festival/README.md

 ### Installing

-This project is a work in progress.
-Do not attempt to install yet!
+<i>This project is a work in progress.
+Do not attempt to install yet!</i>

-Restore the SQL Server database from FestivalDatabase/Festival.bak.
+{ Restore the SQL Server database from FestivalDatabase/Festival.bak.
 Then load FestivalEntry.sln using Visual Studio.
-You will need to change the connection string in Web.config to point to the FestivalDatabase.
+You will need to change the connection string in Web.config to point to the Festival database. }

 ## Built With